 - Password protection, allowing only authorized personnel to access documents

 - History of individuals who have accessed or updated documents

 If your business documents are tampered with, destroyed, or end up in the wrong hands, this could mean disaster for your company.
 These security measures are especially important for businesses that need to ensure compliance with HIPAA, SEC, FINRA or other document keeping standards.
 No matter what industry you are in, security is something that you need to take very seriously.

 4. Remote/Mobile Access

-Many document imaging systems can benefit businesses because they include remote access.
+Many document imaging systems can benefit businesses because they include remote access (aka cloud-based connectivity).
 This allows authorized employees to access documents from home, on the road, or away from the desk.
 If you have employees who work remotely, a document imaging system is a great way to improve their workflow.

 Additionally, remote access allows multiple employees to work on the same document at the same time in different locations.
 If you have a large number of employees working remotely, a DIS allows access to all necessary files through a web browser.

 Many document imaging systems now include mobile access via smartphone.
 This can seriously help your company boost employee productivity, as smartphones have become a staple tool in the business world.
 Mobile document imaging software allows the user to: